Get insider access

 Avg.
 Color Temperature

-The ASUS Zephyrus G14's out-of-the-box color accuracy is good.
+The QHD+ display's out-of-the-box accuracy is good.
 Most colors look oversaturated because the laptop targets a wide gamut, even in sRGB content, and the white balance is also off, especially at higher brightness levels.
-The color temperature is a bit cooler than the standard 6500k target, giving the image a slight, almost imperceptible blueish tint.
+The color temperature is a bit cooler than the standard 6500k target, giving the image a slight, almost imperceptible, blueish tint.
 The gamma follows the sRGB curve almost perfectly; there's only some over-darkening in dark scenes.
-Note that these are results obtained with Vari-Bright disabled, a feature that automatically adjusts the screen brightness to extend battery life.
+Note that these results are obtained with Vari-Bright disabled, a feature that automatically adjusts the screen brightness to extend battery life.
 This feature is on by default and only comes into effect when the laptop runs on battery; however, it seems to affect color accuracy, even when plugged in.
 With Vari-Bright enabled, the color and white balance dEs are slightly worse, the color temperature is warmer at 6305 K, and the gamma sticks almost to a flat 2.2.

 Since the default color profile is in the DCI P3 color space, we've also measured the display as a P3 display.
 Here are the results: